Exploring Greece’s Ancient Past: Delphi, Epidavros, and MycenaeBy Rick Steves

 Perched high on the slopes of Mt.
-Parnassos, Delphi was one of the most important sights in the ancient world.
+Parnassus, Delphi was one of the most important sights in the ancient world.
 People would journey here from all over to seek wisdom from the oracle, who served as Apollo's earthly mouthpiece.
-By the sixth century BC, Delphi became so influential that no great leader would make a major decision without first sending emissaries to consult the oracle.
+By the sixth century BC, Delphi had become so influential that no great leader would make a major decision without first sending emissaries to consult the oracle.
 Because so many people would come and spill their truth about the state of their homelands, Delphi became the database of the ancient world.
 And the priests (there to interpret the oracle's riddles and rants) learned more than enough to dispense divine-quality advice.

 For a truly stunning theater experience, a trip to Epidavros is a must.
 Located in the northeast part of the Peloponnesian Peninsula, Epidavros is near Nafplio — my vote for the most charming town in Greece and a good home base for exploring these ruins.
-In 400 BC Epidavros' sprawling complex of hospitals and sick wards was the most famous healing center in the Greek world.
+In 400 BC, Epidavros' sprawling complex of hospitals and sick wards was the most famous healing center in the Greek world.
 It was a place of miraculous cures, where the sick came to be treated by doctor-priests doing the work of Asklepios, the Greek god of medicine.

-About 45 minutes north of Nafplio, ancient Mycenae is the oldest sight you'll see in this land dotted by so many ruins.
-The Mycenaeans dominated the Greek world between 1600 and 1200 BC, about a thousand years before the rise of Athens.
+About 25 minutes north of Nafplio, ancient Mycenae is the oldest sight you'll see in this land dotted by so many ruins.
+The Mycenaeans dominated the Greek world between roughly 1600 and 1200 BC, about a thousand years before the rise of Athens.
 These were the early Greeks Homer wrote of in the Iliad and the Odyssey.